Shabbir92786/Pandas-Datasets-Arrangement/README.md

 # Pandas-Datasets-Arrangement
-How to create dataset using PANDAS
+How to arrange dataset using PANDAS